rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 | 0.51

-This cop checks for tabs inside the source code.
+This cop checks that the indentation method is consistent.
+Either only tabs or only spaces are used for indentation.

 ### Examples

+#### EnforcedStyle: space (default)

 ```ruby
 # bad